ArioMoniri/NeoPaste/README.md

 > 🎉 **Coming Soon to the Mac App Store!** We're working on bringing Paster to the Mac App Store for even easier installation and updates.

-## ✨ License Considerations

-Paster is released under the **Apache License 2.0**, which means:
-- You are free to use, modify, and distribute the app.
-- Any modifications or derivative works must retain proper attribution and include the same license.
-- Contributions to the project will be considered part of the Apache 2.0 License.

-For more details, see the [LICENSE.md](LICENSE.md) file.

 ## 🚀 Key Features